A Good Way to Maintain a Positive State of Mind

 The late Actor Christopher Reeve (September 25, 1952 – October 10, 2004), best known for the lead role in the movie Superman, after suffering spinal cord injury and paralysis due to a horse riding accident, still found a way to be optimistic and positive in his thinking.

 It is said that Reeve overcame his clumsiness and awkwardness as a teenager by becoming an actor.
 He assumed the role of a young man who was not shy, who was not clumsy, and who was filled with self-confidence.
 Reeve is quoted as having said, “So many of our dreams at first seem impossible, then they seem improbable, and then, when we summon the will, they soon become inevitable.”
 These are words to live by.
 They echo the power of self-talk, of your inner voice, to help propel you to victory over inertia and complacency.

 Keeping a Self-Talk Journal

-In this and other Hubs I've authored, I recommend the keeping of a "self-talk journal."
+In this, as in other articles I've authored, I recommend the keeping of a "self-talk journal."
 As you begin to write in your self-talk journal, you will begin to be able to validate your authentic thoughts, and, even though you will write them down, you will learn not to listen to “garbage” talk that is always negative, and therefore, always useless.
 Negativity is not much help if it is your goal to move forward in your life.